بِاسْمِهِ سُبْحَانَهُ

 Now, the most important point in family life is this: if a woman sees immorality and disloyalty in her husband and out of spite towards her husband, she spoils her loyalty and trustworthiness, which are the duties of a woman in the family, the factory of that family life will be upside-down like the obedience in the army being spoilt.
 Rather, that woman should try to reform her husband's faults as far as she can, so that she can save her eternal companion.
 Otherwise, if she tries to show herself to others by immodest dressing and tries to make herself loved by others, she loses in every aspect.
 For, one who abandons true loyalty pays the penalty in this world too.
 Because her fitrah fears and feels ashamed of the looks of non-mahrams and withdraws.
 She detests the looks of eighteen out of twenty non-mahram men.
 As for men, they detest only one out of a hundred non-mahram women and feel ashamed to look.
 As the woman suffers torment in that aspect, she also undergoes the accusation of disloyalty; together with her weakness, she cannot protect her rights.

-In Short: Just as in terms of compassion, women do not resemble men in heroism and ikhlas, and men, too, cannot reach them in such heroism, so too, innocent women can in no way reach men in dissoluteness.
-Because of this, by their fitrah and weak creation, they severely fear non-mahrams and consider themselves compelled to shelter themselves beneath the charshaf (jilbâb).
+In Short: Just as, due to compassion, women do not resemble men in heroism and ikhlas, and men cannot reach them in such heroism, so innocent women can in no way reach men in dissipation.
+Therefore, they severely fear non-mahrams and know themselves to be obliged to shelter themselves beneath charshaf (jilbâb) due to their fitrah and weak creation.

 Because, if a man enters dissipation for eight minutes of pleasure, he will only lose as much as eight dollars.
 But as the punishment for the pleasure in the dissipation of eight minutes, in this world, too, the woman bears a heavy load for eight months and then suffers the hardship of the tarbiyyah of that unprotected child for eight years, therefore, she cannot reach men in dissipation; she suffers a hundred times greater punishment.